alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Think all good- appreciate you helping out with AI in Pathology event
+  * EK - happy to be online helper - looking forward to it.

 #### Any other topics
 N/A